Coooder-Crypto/zkp-discord/README.md

 ```
   Deployed Verifier at address: 0x6096601EB33d636b0e21593469920d06647FA955
   Deployed DKIMRegistry at address: 0x993873c1b46c756b60089cBbE3baEEC9Fa292e9f
-  Deployed ProofOfTwitter at address: 0x86D390fDed54447fD244eD0718dbFCFCcbbA7edc
+  Deployed ProofOfdiscord at address: 0x86D390fDed54447fD244eD0718dbFCFCcbbA7edc
 ```

 ### UI

 If you want to update the UI based on your own zkeys and contracts, please make the below changes:

 - Set the `VITE_CONTRACT_ADDRESS` in `packages/app/.env`.
-This is the address of the `ProofOfTwitter` contract.
+This is the address of the `ProofOfdiscord` contract.
 - Set `VITE_CIRCUIT_ARTIFACTS_URL` in `packages/app/.env` to the URL of the directory containing circuit artifacts (compressed partial zkeys, wasm, verifier, etc).
 You can run a local server in `circuits/build/artifacts` directory and use that URL or upload to S3 (or similar) and use that public URL/

 ## History